Installation manual

 Set a valid email to retrieve certificate renewal notifications.

-Configure connectivity to other services
+Configure secrets and connections to other services

 Environment variable